aditya-desai-19/Pixiflow/README.md

 * Resize images to any custom height and width.
 * View and manage previously resized images.
 * Resize images using two methods by exact dimensions or by percentage.
+* Crop images using freeform selection or predefined shapes.
+* Rotate the image in multiple angles.
+* Export images in multiple formats.

 ## Tech Stack